 There is a cafe in the lobby of Catherine’s Palace, a summer café in the gardens of Catherine’s Park, as well as two restaurants and several fast food kiosks.

-If you are looking for a tour of the palace in English, a good option is to consult different guided tours offered by GetYourGuide agency, and which can be booked online in advance:
+If you are looking for a tour of the palace in English, a good option is to consult the different guided tours offered by GetYourGuide, and which can be booked online in advance.
+I recommend this guided tour in English: 4-Hour Private Tour to Pushkin by Car.

 I hope this article has helped you plan your visit to Catherine’s Palace in St. Petersburg.
 If it has been useful to you, you can help by sharing it on your social networks.
 Below you can leave your questions or comments about this spectacular palace